hljeong/cs111-notes/notes.md

   ```c
   ssize_t read(int fd, void *buf, size_t bufsize);
   ```
+- returns `-1` for fail, sets `errno`
+- otherwise returns number of bytes read $\leq$ `bufsize`
 - it is now the applications job to figure allocation out, kernel doesnt care
 - there is now a limit on read size
 - comes at a cost: a program that counts the number of lines in a file becomes more complicated although it has nice properties for the kernel
+- waterbed effect: improved in one aspect, worse in another

 ## problems with designing operating systems
 - waterbed effect (tradeoffs): general problem in systems